Eager to compete, Maryland developing multimillion-dollar deal for Washington Commanders

 The Maryland Stadium Authority would sell the hundreds of millions of dollars in bonds needed to finance the state portion of the deal.
 The agency has financed and built infrastructure for massive construction projects in the state since 1986.

 The staff of Maryland Gov. Larry Hogan (R) is involved in building an incentive package.
-His administration already proposed spending $1.2 billion through the stadium authority this year to upgrade facilities and keep the Orioles in Camden Yards and the Ravens in M & T Bank Stadium for years to come.
+His administration already proposed spending $1.2 billion through the stadium authority this year to upgrade facilities and keep the Orioles in Camden Yards and the Ravens in M&T Bank Stadium for years to come.

 The retrofitting of the baseball and football stadiums in Baltimore accompanies the state’s larger economic development strategy of leveraging this year’s unexpected budget windfall into revenue-generating projects.